jundalisay/spblist/content/en/material/principles/part-3/chapter-06b.md

 ---

-The Spatial Layer has actions for each sublayer
+The Radiant Layer has actions for each sublayer

 Sublayer | Action
 --- | ---
-Higher | separation
+Higher | Information
-Middle | time
+Middle | Spread, entanglement
-Lower | distance
+Lower | Movement (straight, bending, bouncing, stopping or polarization)